adamrossnelson/conrpt/README.md

 ## Example & Test Script

-To run a version from Stata's command line:
+To run a version of this test script from Stata's command line:
 ```
 do https://raw.githubusercontent.com/adamrossnelson/conrpt/master/conrpttester.do
 ```